GODAIalgorithms/Wine_Classifier/README.md

 Training and testing We split the dataset in a 70/30 proportion to create the training and testing sets.
 These sets are labelled, i.e. the class each sample belongs to is known.
-You will need to use the training set to train the classier, and use the test set to check your code is working correctly, as well as to report results.
+You will need to use the training set to train the classifier, and use the test set to check your code is working correctly, as well as to report results.
 We also generated a private test set, which we will use to auto-mark your code.
 The private test set will contain the same features as the training and public test sets.
 We will not release the private